apache/solr-sandbox/CROSSDC.md

 ## Limitations

-- When `expandDbq` property is true (default) then Delete-By-Query converts to DeleteById, which can be much less efficient for queries matching large numbers of documents.
+- When `expandDbq` property is set to `expand` (default) then Delete-By-Query converts to a series of Delete-By-Id, which can be much less efficient for queries matching large numbers of documents.
+Setting this property to `none` results in forwarding a real Delete-By-Query - this reduces the amount of data to mirror but may cause different results due to the potential re-ordering of failed & re-submitted requests between Consumer and the target Solr.
-  Forwarding a real Delete-By-Query could also be a reasonable option to add if it is not strictly reliant on not being reordered with other requests.